The City’s Annual Budget & Financial Plan is produced by the Finance Department and is designed to serve four major purposes:

 - Define policies in compliance with legal requirements for General Law cities in the State of California, including generally accepted financial reporting requirements, audit standards and fiscal directions of the City Council;

 - Provide an operations guide for staff in the management and control of financial resources;

 - Present the City’s financial plan for the ensuing fiscal year, itemizing projected revenues and estimated expenditures for the various funds; and

 - Communicate and facilitate an understanding of the operations and costs of providing various City services to our residents.

-The CAFR reports the City’s financial health as of the close of the fiscal year on June 30 of each year.
-The information in the CAFR is compiled by the Finance department and independently audited in order to ensure accuracy and transparency.
-The CAFR contains three sections:
+The ACFR reports the City’s financial health as of the close of the fiscal year on June 30 of each year.
+The information in the ACFR is compiled by the Finance department and independently audited in order to ensure accuracy and transparency.
+The ACFR contains three sections:

 - Introductory section, containing letters from both the City Manager and the Independent Auditor discussing the state of the City’s financial health;

 - Financial section, containing reports on various aspects of the City’s financial health; and

 - Statistical section, which provides historical information to put the preceding information into context.